 There might be the potential to look at an integrated personal budget or direct payment.
-We expect the cost to fall over time as the person becomes more independent, leading to complete fade out of our support over no more than seven years.
+We expect the cost to fall over time as the person becomes more independent, leading to a complete fade out of our support over no more than seven years.

-We will agree a named person from the operational team to liaise with the referring partner and a named person from the practice development team to liaise with the place the person is currently living.
-We will agree who else needs to be involved with someone when they move into their own home in the community and how the reviews will happen.
+We will agree on a named person from the operational team to liaise with the referring partner and a named person from the practice development team to liaise with the place the person is currently living.
+We will agree on who else needs to be involved with someone when they move into their own home in the community and how the reviews will happen.

 Our commissioners include Local Authorities, the NHS and the Probation Service.
 Much of our work is jointly commissioned.